sfl0r3nz05/DistributedBchFWArchIoT/README.md

 A secure identification metodology is needed to allow access only for known devices, so that attackers with access to device can not obtain the updates (Or not as easily).
 Similarly, the current method only allows for authors to upload updates for devices that already contain their public key.
 Should an author dissapear and another one subsitute it, device operator may have to manually add the key from the new author to their devices.
+The blockchain application could also track the state of the devices to identify actively devices that are vulnerable or not yet updated, similar to the state server proposed by thr RFC9019.

 - Delta updates: Delta updates may allow updates to become lighter and faster to distribute, but add significant complexity.